jaxios/Bash-Bulk-Renamer/README.md

-template_name : name of .template file in the ./templates folders --dry-run : Print output without applying changes --in-place : Renames files without backup (default behaviour: move original files in a "backup" folder)
+template_name : name of .template file in the ./templates folders --dry-run : Print output without applying changes --in-place : Renames files without backup (default behaviour: move original files in a "backup" folder) --y : Continues even if not all files have EXIF data --restore : automatic restore using .json log files (option to choose which version in case of multiple logs) --verbose : Verbose output, implicit if using --dry-run

 Template guidelines: